rodrigoberriel/ego-lane-analysis-system/README.md

 ### Source-code

 I'm working on the source-code to make it easier to use.
 Meanwhile, you can use [this code](https://github.com/LCAD-UFES/carmen_lcad/tree/master/src/lane_analysis).
+In addition, you can preview the annotation and see how bird's eye view was performed using the python script provided in the `scripts` directory:

+    python scripts/preview_dataset.py --dataset /full/path/to/a/dataset/directory/ --fps 30

 ### BibTeX